 Example: violent (violent) = violemment (violently)

 Note: -emment and -amment are pronounced in the same way:

 There are exceptions to the rule, as ever!
 Here are the most common ones:

 Example: gentil = kind, nice > gentiment = gently, kindly

 bref = briefly > brièvement = briefly

 Think you’ve got French grammar covered?
 Think again.
-Try our 10-day free trial of Frantastique, short, personalized and fun French lessons to master French in record time.
+Check out our online French course Frantastique – short, personalized and fun French lessons to master French in record time.

 See our full list of French grammar rules.